 We’re not talking discounts here.
 We’re talking features, services, resources, or whatever else your customers will place some value on.

 Buffer does this almost daily with their blog.
 SumAll does it with their image library.
-And, Sharpie does it simply by having the superior product (IMO).
+And, Sharpie does it simply by having a superior product (IMO).
 The point is that, instead of providing equal value to all of their customers, they’re providing incredible value to a specific group of customers, and it’s paying off on the loyalty front.

 If you can’t do it with your product or service, do it through your customer service.
 For example, there are multiple comic book stores in my hometown, but the owner of Shield Comics sets aside the comics he knows I’m interested in and actually hunts them down for me if he doesn’t have them already.